Kost Hordiienko

-Kost Hordiienko (Кость Гордієнко; unknown – 15 May 1733) was a Zaporozhian Cossack Kish otaman.
+Kost Hordiienko (Кость Гордієнко; unknown – 15 May 1733) was a Zaporozhian Cossack Kish otaman at the Kamianka Sich.
 After 1709 he allied with Ivan Mazepa, and co-authored the Constitution of Pylyp Orlyk.

 Hordiienko was born in the Poltava region, Hetmanate.
 He studied at the Kyiv Mohyla Academy.
 Later he joined the Zaporizhian Sich, headed the Cossack troops (1702–1706, 1707–1709, 1710–1728).
 As an ally of Mazepa, he fought in the Battle of Poltava.

 On 6 May 2019, the 57th Motorized Brigade of the Ukrainian Army received the honorary name of Kost Hordiienko.

 Origin

+"Kost" is a Ukrainian shortening of "Kostiantyn", ultimately derived from the Byzantine name "Konstantin".

 Dmytro Yavornytskyi, a Ukrainian specialist in the history of the Ukrainian Cossacks, believed that Hordiienko came from the Poltava region, while Apollon Skalkowski, a researcher of Polish origin, assumed that he was from Volhynia, from the Ukrainian noble family of the Hordyns.
 In favor of the first option, the fact that it was customary to attach the surname to the father's name was in Left-bank Ukraine, but not in Volhynia.